cloudmesh/cloudmesh-openapi/paper/_index.md

 availability, performance, and cost may vary greatly.
 Customer’s must navigate these heterogeneous solutions to meet their business needs while avoiding provider lock-in and managing organizational risk.
-This may require utilizing multiple cloud providers to meet various objectives.
+This may require comparing or utilizing multiple cloud providers to meet various objectives.

 ### 2.4 Containers and Microservices